turion/rhine/automaton/README.md

 while mutating the internal state.
 It is effectful because each step performs a side effect in `m`, typically a monad.

-The definitions you will most often find in the wild is the "final encoding":
+The definitions you will most often find in the wild is a direct fixpoint, or recursive datatype:
 ```haskell
 data StreamT m a = StreamT (m (StreamT m a, a))
 ```
-Semantically, there is no big difference between them, and in nearly all cases you can map the initial encoding onto the final one and vice versa.
+Semantically, there is no big difference between them, and in nearly all cases you can map the coalgebraic encoding onto the recursive one and vice versa, by means of the final coalgebra.
 (For the single edge case, see [the section in `Data.Automaton` about recursive definitions](hackage.haskell.org/package/automaton/docs/Data.Automaton.html).)
 But when composing streams,
-the initial encoding will often be more performant that than the final encoding because GHC can optimise the joint state and step functions of the streams.
+the coalgebraic encoding will often be more performant that than the recursive one because GHC can optimise the joint state and step functions of the streams.

 ### How are these automata?